Laravel jQuery POS Tutorial – Part 1/8: Install Laravel & Packages

 As these libraries are required for our project, please proceed with installing them

-npm install vite apexcharts bootstrap bootstrap-icons flatpickr jquery print-js xlsx-populate
+npm install apexcharts bootstrap bootstrap-icons flatpickr jquery print-js xlsx-populate

 npm run dev

-Congratulations! 🎉 You’ve just completed the first step of building your Laravel POS with jQuery system.
+Congratulations!
+You’ve successfully completed the Laravel jQuery POS installation guide.
 At this point, you’ve successfully installed Laravel 12.x, configured your environment, and added all the essential packages needed for the project.

 In the next tutorial, we’ll move on to designing the layout using the NiceAdmin Bootstrap template.
 You’ll learn how to structure your views, set up reusable components, and start giving your POS system a clean, professional UI.